GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

 ## Deploying your application

-Now you're ready to deploy your application to Kubernetes Engine!
+Now you're ready to deploy your application to Google Kubernetes Engine!

 ### Build the production image